 Executive Assistants earn the highest median pay at $67K annually, followed by Human Resources Representatives ($55K), Personnel Specialists ($50K), and Correctional Officers (about $50K).
 Administrative Assistants at State of Illinois (IL) do not see much in the way of financial compensation and represent one of the lower-paid positions ($45K on average) at the company.

 Residents of Peoria, Ill. pick up paychecks that are higher than any other city — the median salary is about $76K per year; other top-paying cities include the company's headquarter city of Chicago, Ill. (around $60K) and Springfield, Ill. ($59K).

 Certifications and Degrees

-Being a Cardiopulmonary Resuscitation Specialist certainly has its perks — salaries approach $66K annually and far exceed the paychecks of those without certification.
-Human Resources Professionals also rank high on the pay scale, with expected average earnings of about $50K per year.
-The best paid folks at State of Illinois (IL) have a Bachelor's Degree, earning around $52K annually.
+Cardiopulmonary Resuscitation Specialists earn $66K annually, far more than their non-accredited counterparts.
+Human Resources Professionals also rank high on the pay scale, with expected average earnings of approximately $50K per year.
+State of Illinois (IL) compensates Bachelor's Degree-holders the most at $52K annually.

 Benefits and Perks

 Merely 36 percent at State of Illinois (IL) earn paid vacation and paid sick time.
 Quite a few retirement plans are on offer at State of Illinois (IL), including a defined benefit retirement plan and a 403(b) plan.
 Nearly all employees have health insurance, and benefits for a large number of employees also include dental insurance.
 Employees can also look forward to life insurance, a casual working environment, a defined benefit retirement plan, and flexible hours.